-To provide an interactive and professional forum for our membership and act as a catalyst and promoter of the industry's global development.
+To provide an interactive To and professional forum for th our membership and act as a catalyst and promoter preeminent voice.

 To provide leadership for the industry and to be its preeminent voice.

 To develop sound practices, enhance industry transparency and education, and to liaise with the wider financial community, institutional investors, the media, regulators, governments and other policymakers.